BAA Requirements for a HIPAA-Compliant AI Medical Scribe

 Ask your vendor directly: "Do you use any third-party services to process patient audio or generate transcriptions?"
 If yes, verify they have BAAs in place with every one of those services.
 Major cloud providers like AWS, Google Cloud, and Microsoft Azure all offer HIPAA BAAs - but the vendor must have activated them.

 Some consumer AI APIs explicitly refuse to sign BAAs.
 If your vendor relies on one of those, your patient data is flowing through non-compliant infrastructure.
+Before you sign anything, it's worth understanding exactly where your patient data goes with an AI scribe and which providers sit in the processing chain.

 Common BAA mistakes that expose your practice